 A primary intention for our curriculum is to ensure that we encourage and enable pupils to develop their strength of character and own personal development.
 We have therefore designed our curriculum to be based around specific key themes that support pupils overall global development and increasing sense of self.
 All of our whole school overarching topics are linked to certain key themes which are progressive across school.
 These are;

 - Peace and Conflict

 - Identity and Community

 For information about our key themes and how they are interwoven throughout our curriculum please click here.

 At Diamond Wood Community Academy we develop children’s knowledge and understanding through rich, connected learning opportunities and experiences.
 This ensures that pupils are able to make links, joins and connections between new knowledge and existing knowledge.
 We use the statutory guidance outlined in the EYFS Framework and National Curriculum and plan ‘backwards’ from these 'end point' objectives.
 This is through planning clear, consistent and progressive teaching sequences, allowing our pupils to master knowledge, skills and understanding within each curriculum area.

-To find out more about the EYFS Framework and National Curriculum or look at our planning and progression overviews please view this page alongside our subject pages.
+To find out more about the EYFS Framework and National Curriculum or look at our year group overviews please view this page.